Antimicrobial Stewardship Program

-The Saint Luke’s Health System Antimicrobial Stewardship Program (ASP) aims to promote the judicious use of antimicrobials, suppress development of antimicrobial resistance, decrease untoward effects of unnecessary antimicrobial use, and improve outcomes for the patients we serve.
+Saint Luke’s Health System Antimicrobial and Diagnostic Advisement Program (ADAP) aims to promote the judicious use of antimicrobials, suppress antimicrobial resistance, decrease the negative effects of unnecessary antimicrobial use, and improve outcomes for the patients we serve.

-The ASP launched in August of 2015 after a successful pilot at Saint Luke’s North Hospital in 2010.
-The program’s core structure is composed of infectious disease pharmacists, an infectious disease physician, and a data analyst.
-It is supported by a committee of specialists in the area of infectious diseases, including physicians, pharmacists, microbiologists, infection prevention nurses, system leadership, among others.
+The ADAP launched in August 2015 following a successful pilot at Saint Luke’s North Hospital.
+The program’s core team is composed of an infectious disease physician, infectious disease pharmacists, and data scientists.
+The team is supported by a committee of specialists in the area of infectious diseases, including physicians, pharmacists, microbiologists, infection prevention nurses, and system leadership.

 Mission and vision

-To achieve the best possible antimicrobial related outcomes across the Saint Luke’s Health System by ensuring the optimal selection, dose, and duration of antimicrobials for treatment or prevention while minimizing the impact of possible side effects and antimicrobial resistance.
+The mission of the program’s staff is to achieve the best possible antimicrobial-related outcomes across Saint Luke’s Health System.
+The team helps ensure that optimal selection, dosage, and duration of antimicrobials is used for treating or preventing disease while minimizing possible side effects.

-Our vision is to improve use of antimicrobials and the resultant quality of care delivered to our patients.
+The group’s vision is to improve the use of antimicrobials and the quality of care delivered to patients.

 National attention